-Note there is some information which every project should include on the download page (e.g. KEYS, sigs, hashes).
-Please read best practices.
+Note: there is some information which every project should include on the download page (e.g. KEYS and signatures).
+Please read about best practices for download pages.

-The script takes the path to the project page as an input and passes it to the standard mirroring script.
-The standard script reads the page and uses information about the mirrors to substitute values for the variables.
-When you link to the project page (for example, from the rest of the project documentation), it is important to target these links at the script address (and not the page address).
+closer.lua.
+When you link to the project page (for example, from the rest of the project documentation), it is important to target these links at the script address (and not the html page address).

 download.cgi and the download release page

 download.html, but the name of the script must correspond to the name of the download page.
 For example: